 - Open Space.
 A significant area will be dedicated to regional recreational uses, trails, passive open space, and integrated neighborhood amenities.
 Open space planning will emphasize connectivity between housing and destinations such as regional parks, Weber River, and Ogden Bay WMA. - Corridor Preservation.
-The preservation of land for the east-west transportation corridors of 1600 and 2550 South as well as the coordination with UDOT for the West Weber Corridor will establish future alignments and vital points of access.
-This transportation planning will provide the anchor for the location of higher uses such as commercial, retail, and office.
+This plan provides for the preservation of land for the east-west transportation corridors of 1600/1800 and 2550 South, the Industrial Byway as well as the coordination with UDOT for the West Weber Corridor.
+This transportation planning will establish future alignments and vital points of access which provide the anchor for the location of higher uses such as commercial, retail, and office.